Power of Words

 Two exercises

-Trust the Voice
+Trust the voice

 Two founders.
 Two pitches.
 One of them earns your trust.
-Read both.
-Cast your vote.
-Then see who said what.
+Read both, cast your vote, then see who said what.

-Whom would you trust?
+Who would you trust?
 Click a card.

-Find your hook with Five Whys
+Find your hook with five whys

 Four ingredients